PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 28 "A missing U?" %}}

-SLUICE would be a terrible acronym, but the ability to udpate an app or site in one location and have everyone using it immediately is amazingly powerful.
+SLUICE would be a terrible acronym, but the ability to update an app or site in one location and have everyone using it immediately is amazingly powerful.

 {{% /slide %}}